CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

     -h               : Show this help message and exit -f               : Force processing even when result files already exist and are newer than inputs
-    -m FILE          : Relative or absolute path to the SNP matrix file (default: snpma.fasta)
+    -c FILE          : Relative or absolute path to the consensus fasta file (default: consensus.fasta in the sampleDir)
     -o FILE          : Output file.
 Relative or absolute path to the metrics file (default: metrics in the sampleDir)
     -v FILE          : Relative or absolute path to the consensus vcf file